brotkrueml/schema/Documentation/Configuration/Index.rst

 basic.automaticWebPageSchemaGeneration
 --------------------------------------

-If this option is activated (the default) the WebPage type schema is automatically inserted into the page if the web page type is not set manually via the API or the view helper.
-The value of the page field "Specific type of web page" is used as type.
-The type properties name (from page title), description (from page description) and expires (only if page endtime is set) are defined.
+If this option is activated (the default) the WebPage type schema is automatically inserted into the page.
+The web page type can be defined in the field *Specific type of web page* of the :ref:`page properties <for-editors>` and defaults to :ref:`WebPage <web-page-type>`.